-The water treatment protocol for evaporative cooling equipment must be compatible with all the unit's materials of construction including metallurgies, components, and connected equipment.
-Control of corrosion and scale will be difficult if the recirculating water chemistry is not consistently maintained within the ranges noted in Table 3.
-In mixed metallurgy systems, the water treatment program should be designed to ensure protection of all the components including the evaporative equipment, interconnecting piping, heat exchanger(s), and ancillary components.
+The water treatment program designed for evaporative cooling equipment must be compatible with the unit's materials of construction.
+Control of corrosion and scale will be very difficult if the recirculating water chemistry is not consistently maintained within the ranges noted in Table 4.
+In mixed metallurgy systems, the water treatment program should be designed to ensure protection of all the components used in the cooling water loop.